CrucibleNetworksLtd/emergence-plugin-unity/Assets/InternalTesting/TestPlan.md

 - [ ] The user can see a plus in the top left corner.
 - Pressing the plus:
   - [ ] Takes the user to the avatar selection screen.
-  - [ ] Displays a UI illustration the stages of persona creation in the top right (3 is a check/tick).
-  - [ ] The stages UI is showing 1 of 3.
   - [ ] The user can see a back button in the bottom left corner.
   - [ ] The user can see a persona information button in the bottom right corner.
   - [ ] Pressing the back button takes the user back to the dashboard screen, with no new persona created.